Selank (TP-7)

 2/5 Evidence Score

 Synthetic heptapeptide derived from endogenous tuftsin (immunomodulatory peptide).
 Developed at Russian Academy of Sciences Institute of Molecular Genetics.
 Approved in Russia as nasal spray for generalized anxiety disorder and neurasthenia.
-Zozulia 2008 RCT (n=62) showed anxiolytic effects comparable to medazepam (benzodiazepine) but WITHOUT sedation, dependence, or withdrawal.
+An RCT showed anxiolytic effects comparable to medazepam (benzodiazepine) but without sedation, dependence, or withdrawal.
 Allosteric GABA-A modulator.
 Russian-language clinical evidence base.

-Active Compound Selank (Thr-Lys-Pro-Arg-Pro-Gly-Pro, TP-7) — synthetic heptapeptide.
-Tuftsin (Thr-Lys-Pro-Arg) tetrapeptide N-terminus + Pro-Gly-Pro stabilizing C-terminus tripeptide for peptidase resistance
+Active Compound Selank (Thr-Lys-Pro-Arg-Pro-Gly-Pro, TP-7) - synthetic heptapeptide.
+Tuftsin (Thr-Lys-Pro-Arg) tetrapeptide N-terminus plus Pro-Gly-Pro stabilizing C-terminus tripeptide.

 Benefits

-Zozulia 2008 (PMID 18454096, Zh Nevrol Psikhiatr Im S S Korsakova 108(4):38-48) — 62 patients with GAD and neurasthenia compared selank (n=30) vs medazepam (n=32, benzodiazepine).
-Anxiolytic effects on Hamilton/Zung/CGI scales were SIMILAR for both drugs, but selank ADDITIONALLY showed antiasthenic and psychostimulant effects without medazepam's sedation.
+An RCT in 62 patients with GAD and neurasthenia compared selank vs medazepam (a benzodiazepine).
+Anxiolytic effects on Hamilton/Zung/CGI scales were similar for both drugs, but selank additionally showed antiasthenic and psychostimulant effects without medazepam's sedation.
 Foundational positive RCT supporting Russian approval.
 Limited by Russian-language literature less accessible to Western reviews.

-Medvedev 2014 (Zhurnal Nevrologii i Psikhiatrii Imeni S.S.
-Korsakova 114(7):17-22) compared selank vs phenazepam (Russian benzodiazepine) for anxiety disorders.
-Selank produced significant improvement in QUALITY OF LIFE without noticeable side effects vs phenazepam.
+A study compared selank vs phenazepam (a Russian benzodiazepine) for anxiety disorders.
+Selank produced significant improvement in quality of life without noticeable side effects vs phenazepam.
 Establishes selank as benzodiazepine-comparable anxiolytic with superior tolerability profile.

-ScienceDirect P-1114 study evaluated rapid vs delayed treatment response in 20 GAD patients (DSM-IV) given selank 2700 μg/day intranasally.
-40% identified as RAPID RESPONDERS with abrupt symptom reduction in days 1-3.
-Day 3 HAM-A reduced from 20.3±11.9 to 7.0±2.9 (p<0.01) in rapid responders.
-Rapid responders had more asthenic and cognitive symptoms with higher EEG-reactivity than complete responders.
+A study evaluated rapid vs delayed treatment response in 20 GAD patients given selank 2,700 µg/day intranasally.
+40% were identified as rapid responders with abrupt symptom reduction in days 1-3 (day 3 HAM-A reduced from 20.3 to 7.0, p<0.01).
+Rapid responders had more asthenic and cognitive symptoms with higher EEG-reactivity.
 Important treatment response heterogeneity finding.

-Kasian 2017 (Behav Neurol 2017:5091027, PMC5322660) demonstrated selank administration alters expression of 45 genes involved in GABAergic neurotransmission in rat frontal cortex within 1 hour.
-Pattern shows positive correlation with GABA itself, indicating selank functions as ALLOSTERIC GABA-A MODULATOR rather than direct agonist.
-This allosteric mechanism may explain absence of dependence/withdrawal seen with benzodiazepines (which are direct GABA-A modulators with different binding profile).
+Selank administration alters expression of 45 genes involved in GABAergic neurotransmission in rat frontal cortex within 1 hour.
+The pattern shows positive correlation with GABA itself, indicating selank functions as an allosteric GABA-A modulator rather than direct agonist.
+This allosteric mechanism may explain the absence of dependence/withdrawal seen with benzodiazepines (which are direct GABA-A modulators with a different binding profile).

 Enkephalin stabilization (anxiolytic mechanism)

-Zozulya 2001 (PMID 11550013, Bull Exp Biol Med 131(4):315-317) showed selank inhibits enkephalin-degrading enzymes — extending duration of endogenous opioid anxiolytic peptides.
+Selank inhibits enkephalin-degrading enzymes - extending the duration of endogenous opioid anxiolytic peptides.
 Mechanism for proposed mood-modulating effects via endogenous opioid system support.
 Distinct from benzodiazepine mechanism.

 Anti-inflammatory effects (clinical observations)